boogop/DemoFX/README.md

 | Porky ball.
 I'm not sure what these were called. | <img src="porky.png" width="350px"></img>      |
 | Water effect.
 Very common, even in C#, but still a great effect.
 This is adapted from an example by Cristian Tratz. | <img src="water.png" width="350px"></img>      |

-### RIGHTEOUS NEW NEVER BEFORE SEEN EFFECTS:
+### RIGHTEOUS NEW NEVER BEFORE SEEN EFFECTS OMG:
-aka crap that was 'new' in like 1982
+aka crap that was 'new' when Reagan was president

 | Effect        | Image         |
 | ------------- |:-------------:|